hailelagi/hailelagi.com/content/readme.md

 Hi, I'm Haile (pronunciation: [haɪlə](https://en.wikipedia.org/wiki/File:Haile_Selassie.ogg)).

-I currently work at [juice](https://spendjuice.org/), I was previously at [buycoins](https://buycoins.africa/), now [hellicarrier](https://helicarrier.studio/).
-Before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.
+I was previously at [juice](https://spendjuice.org/), before that [buycoins](https://buycoins.africa/) aka [hellicarrier](https://helicarrier.studio/).
+Long before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.

 I primarily write [elixir](https://elixir-lang.org/) these days and I used to write a fair bit of ruby, javascript